-Without the application of the anamorphic pupil design, the collimator beam size have a diameter of 40 cm and the Echelle grating would have to have a size of 180 cm x 40 cm.
+Without the application of the anamorphic pupil design, the collimator beam size would have a diameter of 40 cm and the Echelle grating would have a size of 180 cm x 40 cm.
 Instead, the ESPRESSO employs an Echelle grating of 'only' 120 cm x 20 cm and much smaller optical elements (collimators, cross dispersers, etc.).
-The drawback is that due to the elongated shapes of the image of the two slices the CCDs, each spectral element is covered by a larger number of detector pixels .
+Due to the elongated shapes of the image of the two slices, each spectral element is covered by a larger number of detector pixels.
 In order to avoid increased detector noise, pixel binning is available for low S/N observations.
-On the other hand, by spreading the flux across a larger number of pixel one can reach a higher S/N per single exposure, a significant advantage in the high S/N regime.
+By spreading the flux across a larger number of pixel one can reach a higher S/N per single exposure, a significant advantage in the high S/N regime.
 The resulting (general) spectral format covered by the blue and red chips as well as the images of the pseudo-slits on the science detectors are shown in Fig. 6.